 The Future of the InternetView PDF

-The Arab Spring, Black Lives Matter, Dreamers and the Dakota Access Pipeline have quickly transformed grassroots causes into international movements and DeShuna Spencer’s Kweli TV, Pero Like, and Remezcla are creating new and exciting distribution networks for those previously ignored.
+The Arab Spring, Black Lives Matter, Dreamers and the Dakota Access Pipeline have quickly transformed grassroots causes into international movements.
+Platforms such as DeShuna Spencer’s Kweli TV, Pero Like, and Remezcla are creating new and exciting distribution networks for those previously ignored.

 This paper highlights some of those leaders who are making a difference in: Access; Economic Opportunity and Entrepreneurship; Artificial Intelligence; Data and Privacy; Expression and Intellectual Property (IP); and Civic Engagement and Democracy.
 It outlines what is needed to protect and grow their projects and highlights areas where policymakers and other stakeholders can help.

 In 2019, there are too many people of color who lack access to high speed broadband at-home.
 Statistics show that those disconnected from the internet are largely in black and brown communities and live in low-income or rural areas.
 Even as the privileged among us are lamenting the dangers of online oversaturation, millions of Americans wish for a day when they will no longer have to struggle without access to a tool that is fueling innovation, communication, and mobility in the 21st century.

 However, there are leaders working to make the promise of ubiquitous Internet access a reality for every community.
 They include: